Positive cones and bi-orderings on almost-direct products of free groups: Examples

 Let us consider the subgroup of $IA_n$ generated by the automorphisms $\epsilon_{ij}$, for $1\leq i\neq j\leq n$.
 It is called the \emph{basis-conjugating automorphism group} and is denoted by $Cb_n$.
-As metioned in the introduction of \cite{CPVW} this subgroup has topological interpretaions as \emph{the pure of motions of $n$ unlinked circles in $S^3$} and so it is known as the ``group of loops'' or ``loop braid group'', and it is also known under the name of \emph{the pure braid-permutation group}.
+As mentioned in the introduction of \cite{CPVW} this subgroup has topological interpretations as \emph{the pure of motions of $n$ unlinked circles in $S^3$} and so it is known as the ``group of loops'' or ``loop braid group'', and it is also known under the name of \emph{the pure braid-permutation group}.
 A presentation for $Cb_n$ was obtained by McCool \cite{Mc}, and it is also listed in \cite[Theorem~1.1]{CPVW} and \cite[equations (1)-(3)]{BN}.

 The subgroup of $Cb_n$ generated by the $\epsilon_{ij}$, for $1\leq i<j\leq n$, denoted by $Cb_n^+$ here, is called the \emph{upper triangular McCool groups} or just \emph{upper McCool groups}.
 By \cite[Theorem~1.2]{CPVW} we have the decomposition of $Cb_n^+$ described as an almost-direct product of free groups $Cb_n^+=\rtimes_{j=2}^n F_{j-1}$.
+Thus $Cb_n^+$ fits naturally into the framework developed in this paper.

+Fix Magnus-type orderings on each free factor $F_{m_j}$ and denote by ${\mathcal P}(F_{m_j})$ the associated positive cones.
+The positive cone $P \subset Cb_n^+$ is defined lexicographically as in \redefn{cone_ADP}.